Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 !!! tip
-    I recommend using `{jpmn-primary-definition}` from the [JPMN Handlebars Package](jpmnhandlebars.md) instead of this handlebars, because the handlebars package does this and much more.
+    I recommend using `{jpmn-primary-definition}` from the [JPMN Handlebars Package](jpmnhandlebars.md) instead of this handlebars, because the handlebars package can do this and much more.

 Allows you to export only a section of a glossary by highlighting over it, and uses the glossary by default if you don't have anything highlighted.